poult-lab/daily-word/english_words_ learning.md

-04.foul /faʊl/

-[adj] foul air/breath.
+04.damp [adj] "温暖潮湿的;湿热的"

-"dirty and smelling bad"

-[adj] She's in a foul mood .

-"very unpleasant; very bad"

-[verb]  He was fouled inside the penalty area."

-to do sth to another player that is against the rules of the game"

-[n] It was a clear foul by Ford on the goalkeeper.

-"an action that is against the rules of the game"
+[adj] The cottage was cold and damp."slightly wet, often in a way that is unpleasant"

+[noun ] The old house smells of damp.  "the state of being damp ; areas on a wall, etc. that are damp"

+[verb] She damped a towel and wrapped it round his leg. "dampen"